How to Fix api-ms-win-core-path-l1-1-0.dll

 - Perform monthly SFC scans

-The following steps should fix the apimswincorepath110dll issue:
+The following steps should resolve the apimswincorepath110dll issue:

 - Step 1.
 Download Outbyte PC Repair application See more information about Outbyte; uninstall instructions; EULA; Privacy Policy.